 Google may have thought it dodged a bullet recently after the Federal Communications Commission imposed a small fine for impeding investigation into the company's Street View project, then dropped the matter.
 But new developments indicate the controversy could be coming back.

-On Monday, The New York Times published a story identifying the Google engineer who wrote the software that collected private electronic data as the Street View cars were cruising streets around the U.S. and other countries, primarily to take photos for Google Maps.
+On Monday, The New York Times published a story identifying the Google engineer who wrote the software that collected private electronic as the Street View cars were cruising streets around the U.S. and other countries, primarily to take photos for Google Maps.
 The FCC had noted that it had been unable to continue its investigation in part because the engineer had invoked his Fifth Amendment rights against self-incrimination.

 The Times reported that the engineer was Marius Milner, who is said to be highly regarded in Wi-Fi networking.
 The FCC had said it knew the engineer's name from Google, which had identified him to state investigators, but the FCC had chosen to describe him as Engineer Doe.